-Sequence flags provide the user up to four signal outputs per channel as a sequence step indicator to help identify the state of the sequence.
-And since flags are not part of a waveform file (unlike Markers), the flag waveforms use the full resolution of the instrument.
+Sequence flags provide you the ability to add indicators within the sequence to help identify the state of the sequence.
+And since Flags are not part of a waveform file (unlike Markers), the waveforms are able to use the full resolution of the instrument.

 A flag can be placed on any step within a sequence track.
-The flag signals the start of the waveform playback for that sequence step.
+The flag signals the start of the waveform playout for that sequence step.
 So if there is a wait condition, the flag is not set until the condition is met.

-The flags column is divided into four sections, corresponding to the four outputs available (A, B, C, D).
+The flags column is divided into four sections, corresponding to the four output available (A, B, C, D).
 To help identify the flag locations, the following illustration shows that a flag has been set in each possible location.